It's not over yet: Southampton give hope to Liverpool and Chelsea by showing that Man City are not invincible

 "Even winning the game, the title race would not be over," Guardiola said.
 "No one is champions in January.

 "Many tough games like today must be played.
-We played to play good, to try to defend our badge and our people as best as possible.
+We played to defend our badge and our people as best as possible.

 "The title being over will be a consequence of what we have done.
 Today what they did was really good."